terascope/teraslice/docs/packages/ts-transforms/overview.md

 ```

 ### Post Process Phase
 This phase is for any additional processing that needs to occur after extraction.
-Each `post_process` configuration is affecting the `target_field` of the chained configuration if you use the `tag` and `follow` tags.
+Each `post_process` configuration affects the `target_field` of the chained configuration if you use the `tag` and `follow` tags.
 You can chain multiple times if needed.
-This phase also include `validation` operations and can be freely chained to each other.
+This phase also includes `validation` operations and can be freely chained to each other.

 - **tag** = marks the config and the target_field with an ID so other configurations can chain off of it
-- **follows** = marks the config that it is chaining off the tag id
+- **follow** = marks the config that it is chaining off the tag id

 ```ts
 // rules